DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-03-01-performance-march-2019.md

 At a high level, we’re looking at 3 objectives:

-* we want people to use our service
+- we want people to use our service
-* we want people engaging with the service in the way we’ve intended
+- we want people engaging with the service in the way we’ve intended
-* we want people to feel like they’re ready to go on and apply once they’ve used our service.
+- we want people to feel like they’re ready to go on and apply once they’ve used our service.

 For the first iteration of this report, we’ll use the following structure to outline how we’re measuring against these objectives and what sort of performance we’re seeing.
-The Service overview will focus on service usage and general user behaviour, our success measures will cover two-parts:
+The service overview will focus on service usage and general user behaviour, our success measures will cover two-parts:

-* the percentage of users who have experienced a successful journey
+- the percentage of users who have experienced a successful journey
-* those that convert from Find to UCAS registration.
+- those that convert from Find postgraduate teacher training (Find) to UCAS registration.

 You can [see the live report in our dashboard](https://datastudio.google.com/reporting/1M4DgevUBtTVwS09bEpWbkhPxxFqNOBjt).